 Project 4: Analysis of the influence of temperature and soil water content on carbon dioxide soil emission with an experimental gas logger.
 Assessment of peat contribution in carbon dioxide emission with Carbon-14 analysis.
 Development of a model linking soil subsidence with carbon dioxide emissions.

-Supervision
+Supervision and collaboration

-The projects will be supervised by Prof. P. Brunner, Prof. D. Hunkeler Oliver Schilling and F. Miville.
+The projects will be supervised by Prof. P. Brunner, Prof. D. Hunkeler.